Available Sites

 China’s role in luxury consumption remains structurally important, but recent performance has been muted.
 A property slump erased an estimated $1.5 trillion in household wealth, creating psychological drag on spending.
 While the Chinese equity market has shown signs of recovery, translating that into luxury demand will take time.

-Sean noted a shift in consumer preferences toward experiences over goods, further complicating the outlook.
-However, he remains optimistic about long-term prospects, especially as wealth creation continues in emerging markets.
+There was a shift in consumer preferences toward experiences over goods, further complicating the outlook.
+However, we remain optimistic about long-term prospects, especially as wealth creation continues in emerging markets.

 Travel and Tax Arbitrage